rafaelma/zabbix-template-snmp-dell-openmanage/README.md

 * Virtual disks

-The XML file has been exported with Zabbix-3.0 and includes the value maps need by the template.
+The XML file has been exported with Zabbix-3.0 and includes the value maps needed by the template.